Libensemble/libensemble/docs/function_guide.rst

 and an :ref:`Allocation Functions<api_alloc_f>`, or ``gen_f``, ``sim_f``, and
 ``alloc_f`` respectively.
 These are all referred to as User Functions.
-Although libEnsemble includes several ready-to-use User Functions like :doc:`APOSMM<examples/aposmm>`, it's expected that most users will write their own.
+Although libEnsemble includes several ready-to-use User Functions like :doc:`APOSMM<examples/aposmm>`, it's expected many users will write their own or adjust included functions for their own use-cases.
 This guide serves as an overview of both necessary and optional components for writing different kinds of User Functions, and common development patterns.